omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index.rst

 Templates
 =============================================

 Here you can work with templates for sign-off requests.
 A template can then be used in a type.
-When creating sign-off requests a type is always used, where pages, or documents (Omnia 7.7 and later) from the template can be removed, and additional pages/documents added, if needed.
+When creating sign-off requests a type is always used, where pages, or published controlled documents (Omnia 7.7 and later) from the template can be removed, and additional pages/documents added, if needed.

 .. image:: sign-off-requests-templates-77.png